-Save the file under format.
-EMF, compatible with all programs working on vector graphics.
+Save the file with EMF format, compatible with all programs working on vector graphics, DXF or PLT.
+Depending upon the selected format, borders and body or just borders will be exported.

 When you import or open vector images composed of many vectors, you must ungroup to start editing each one of them.